palmerandy/Programming-Challenge/README.md

 </details>

-The API is available at <a href="https://localhost:44356" target="_">https://localhost:44356</a>.
+The API is available at <a href="https://localhost:44356/products" target="_">https://localhost:44356/products</a>.
 If you see an invalid security certificate error, please click advanced add an exception and continue.

-Swagger is available at <a href="https://localhost:44356/products" target="_">https://localhost:44356/products</a>.

 **The API requires a header named "Authorization" with a value of "ApiKey sample-key"**

+Swagger is available at <a href="https://localhost:44356" target="_">https://localhost:44356</a>.
+When using Swagger Click the Authorize button (top right of screen), enter the value of **ApiKey sample-key** (this can be copied from the screen) and click Authorize.

 ## Tests